BenShaver/benshaver.github.io/_pages/publications.md

 ### Working Papers
 * "Signaling Competence Through Policy Revision"
-	- Presented at the University of Chicago
+	- Presented at the University of Chicago Political Science Department
 * "A Model of Succession," with [Álvaro Delgado-Vega](https://sites.google.com/view/alvarodelgadovega/home)
-	- Presented at the University of Chicago Harris School and the University of Bern
+	- Presented at the University of Chicago Harris School and the University of Bern Economics Department
 * "The Minimal Effects of Public Health Campaigns on Travel During the COVID Pandemic," with [Adam Zelizer](https://adamzelizer.com/), [Ethan Bueno de Mesquita](https://voices.uchicago.edu/ethanbdm/), and [Mehdi Shadmehr](https://www.mehdishadmehr.com/), _Under Review_
 * "Political Communication with Fact-Checking"
 	- Presented at MPSA, the University of Chicago Harris School, and the University of Chicago Center for Effective Government